-The charge given in Galatians sounds very much like Hebrews 10:24, 25.
+The charge given in Galatians sounds very much like HEBREWS 10:24, 25.
 This passage urges Christians to invest themselves in one another.
 "Let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near."

-Christians are to encourage and to strengthen one another in their walk with Christ.
+Christians are responsible to encourage and to strengthen one another in their walk with Christ.
 We do this, not as disinterested spectators, but as part of the family of God interacting especially in the congregation where Christ has placed them.

-Membership in the local congregation of the Lord gives me a place to discover and use my gifts in ministry.
-You will recall the extended passage of 1 Corinthians 12:4-27 that teaches us that each Christian is specifically gifted to build the people of God according to God's purpose both for that Christian and for the church in which he is placed.
+Membership in the local congregation of the Lord gives me a place to discover and use my qifts in ministry.
+You will recall the extended passage of 1 Corinthians 12:4-27 that teaches us that each Christian is specifically gifted to build the people of God according to God's purpose both for that Christian and for the church in which she is placed.
 The gifts entrusted to you when you became a Christian were given so that you could participate in building up other believers.
 If you are not investing your spiritual gifts in the lives of your fellow saints, you are squandering the gifts of God.
 However, it is God's intent that each of us discover our gifts through interaction with one another, and that we exercise our gifts through building one another in the Faith of Christ the Lord.

 Church membership places me under the spiritual protection of godly leaders.
-We have already noted both Hebrews 13:17 and Acts 20:28, 29, each of which speak of the responsibility for leaders to protect the flock.
-It is many times a thankless task to hold members accountable and to protect the flock from assault, but it is only as we are part of the Body that we enjoy such protection.
+We have already noted both HEBREWS 13:17 and ACTS 20:28, 29, each of which speaks of the responsibility for leaders to protect the flock.
+Many times protecting the flock is a thankless task; members resist being held accountable and protecting the flock from assault is seen as being narrow-minded.
+Nevertheless, it is only as we are part of the Body that we enjoy such protection.
 Perhaps that is why we are able to be casual about that protection.
-Without membership, there is no protection from that spiritual assault.
+Without membership, there is no protection from such spiritual assault.
 That is why the errant member is to be put out of the church.
-The unrepentant member is delivered over "to Satan for the destruction of the flesh" [1 Corinthians 5:5].
+The unrepentant member is delivered over "to Satan for the destruction of the flesh" [1 CORINTHIANS 5:5].

 Membership in the local congregation gives me the accountability I need to grow.
 EPHESIANS 5:21 teaches us to submit to one another.
 Each member of the congregation must work at being submissive, seeking peace within the Family of God.
-Members are accountable to the leaders of the congregation, and leaders make themselves accountable to the members on an ongoing basis, and all together are accountable to one another as we work together and seek to honour God through building one another in the Faith.
-16
+Members are accountable to the leaders of the congregation, and leaders make themselves accountable to the members on an ongoing basis, and all together are accountable to one another as we work together and seek to honour God through building one another in the Faith.16